-The valid key number for initial start-up can be found on page 118.
+The valid key number for initial start-up can be found on page 137.
 To avoid unauthorized use of the key number, remove the page or make the key number unreadable.
 In addition, it is possible to adjust a new, customized key number (-> section 7.15).

-Setting the system code number 2.1
+2.1 Setting the system code number

-18 different hydraulic schemes are available.
+21 different hydraulic schemes are available in the TROVIS 5575-000x standard version and in the TROVIS 5575-002x version.
+The TROVIS 5575-001x version has two additional hydraulic schemes.
 Each system configuration is represented by a system code number.
 The different schematics are dealt with in section 4.
 Available controller functions are described in sections 5, 6 and 7.